-- How to Get Rid Of Brown Algae in a Fish Tank
+Some Things To Help Get Rid Of Brown Algae In Your Fish Tank

-Brown Algae is more of a nuisance than anything else.
+Brown Algae in your fish tank is neither good nor bad, it’s more of a nuisance than anything else.
 It’s not exactly harmful or threatening, but it is an unpleasant sight to see.

 Usually, Brown Algae is found on the tank glass, decorations, and gravel from there, it has a tendency to spread.

 If anything, it serves as a warning sign of a potential maintenance issue that you’ll need to address.

 What Does The Existence of Brown Algae Mean?

 Depending on your aquarium there can be few factors that will lead to the growth of Brown Algae.

 Brown Algae is often found in new tanks, where a stable ecosystem has not yet had a chance to develop.

 Many new tanks will naturally take care of Brown Algae as the nitrogen cycle works it magic as helpful bacteria mature.

 But, if you feel the algae growth getting out of control, it’s likely time for a cleaning and working on some preventative measures.